Friktion-Labs/entropy-explorer/docs/CommonParameters.md

-# 🥭 Mango Explorer
+# 🥭 Entropy Explorer

 # 🏃‍ Common Parameters

-Most command-line programs in `mango-explorer` take a lot of common parameters.
+Most command-line programs in `entropy-explorer` take a lot of common parameters.
 This document describes them.

 You can see exactly what parameters a command takes by specifying the `--help` parameter.

 ## 🗓️ Comming Up

 This Quickstart will describe the following parameters:

 1. `--name`
 2. `--cluster-name`
 3. `--cluster-url`